Newt (programming library): Usage

 The capabilities are fully adequate for the installation process, and Newt was used for the user friendly OS installers.
 It is also used in some system tools (like Partimage) that focus more on functionality than on looking attractive to the end user.

 Interoperability

-Newt is written in C. However, there are bindings to other languages.
+Newt is written in C. However, there are bindings to other languages like Python.

 Variants

 gNewt project (no longer active) provides an alternative implementation that uses GTK instead of the text based interface.
 It is fully compatible with the official Newt implementation and can be replaced at run time, without recompilation.
 Like any other GTK components, gNewt controls can also use mouse input whereas the original Newt only supports the keyboard.